 In this case, the diamond exhibits less obstruction (red arrows) and pretty good contrast brilliance.
 As you can plainly see, only a few of the arrow shafts are failing to reflect the camera lens.
 However, the green arrows show that there still might be some issues along the edge of the diamond.
 In addition, there appears to be a separation of the arrowheads from the arrow shafts (yellow arrows):

 Given what we’re seeing here, it seems unlikely that this diamond will exhibit hearts and arrows.
 At least, not to the precise extent that I’m looking for in a hearts and arrows diamond.
 However, it is definitely the better option of the two diamonds which you were considering.
 I would insist upon reflector scope images before buying a diamond like this.

-All right, now you know why I would not buy either of these 1 carat round diamonds.
+All right, now you know why I would not buy either of these 1-carat round diamonds.
 Let’s talk about the benefits of an actual hearts and arrows 1 carat round diamond.
-The proportions and higher degree of optical precision will produce better light performance.
-However the downside to the equation is that it results in a greater loss of diamond rough.
-It also takes about 4 times longer to polish a diamond to the higher degree of perfection.
+The proportions and a higher degree of optical precision will produce better light performance.
+However, the downside to the equation is that it results in a greater loss of diamond rough.
+It also takes about 4 times longer to polish a diamond to a higher degree of perfection.

 For instance, take a look at the hearts pattern for this diamond.
 It’s a 1.07 carat, E-color, VVS-2 clarity, GIA Excellent cut round from Enchanted Diamonds.
 They’re giving it a cut score of 100% but that doesn’t mean it’s hearts and arrows.
 Far from it actually, but they’re also not selling it as a hearts and arrows diamond.